Nexus Install Guide Manage License Buy Now

 macOS Pro Tools

-Follow the Mac + VST3/AU steps above, including the Gatekeeper bypass.
+Complete the Mac + VST3/AU steps above, including the Gatekeeper bypass.
+Nexus needs to be in ~/Library/Audio/Plug-Ins/VST3/ (or Components/) before PatchWork can see it.

 Step 2 — Install BlueCat PatchWork (AAX)